- Education and Science»

 - Video -- World's Largest Spider -- National Geographic

 The goliath birdeater tarantula of South America is arguably the biggest spider in the world.
-Watch as one hapless mouse wanders into a spider's deadly trap, and see the unusual adaptations that make the goliath one of nature's deadliest ambushers.
+Watch as one hapless mouse wanders into a deadly trap, and see the unusual adaptations that make the goliath one of nature's deadliest ambushers.

 I hope you appreciated the pictures as much as I did.
 If you have a spider hub, send me a link and we can connect.
 Thanks for stopping by!